samoscon/membersactivities-framework/README.md

 Controller Framework 1.0.31
 ```

-The 1.0.28 release follows the previous 1.0.27 release.
+The 1.0.29 release follows the previous 1.0.27 release.

-The 1.0.27 release was created as an intermediate release following a packaging/Packagist issue during the release process.
-The version number 1.0.28 therefore represents the next regular MembersActivities Framework release after that intermediate release.
+The 1.0.27 and 1.0.28 release was created as an intermediate release following a packaging/Packagist issue during the release process.
+The version number 1.0.29 therefore represents the next regular MembersActivities Framework release after that intermediate release.

 Controller Framework 1.0.31 is required because the current MembersActivities Framework uses the `AccessToken` functionality introduced in that release.